 70,000 U.S. Patriots…

 Many only know about his event due to the photo Raising the Flag on Iwo Jima on February 23rd, by Joe Rosenthal from The Associated Press.
-70,000 U.S. Marines, U.S. Navy corpsmen and others, and U.S. Army Air Forces airmen fought 18-25,000 Japanese (there is still controversy as to the exact number).
+70,000 U.S. Marines, U.S. Navy corpsmen and others, and U.S. Army Air Forces airmen fought 18-25,000 Japanese (there is still controversy about the exact number).

 There were 16,112,566 members of the United States Armed Forces during World War II.
 There were 291,557 battle deaths, 113,842 other deaths in service (non-theater), and 670,846 non-mortal woundings.
-In the Veteran Population Projection Model (VetPop2014) the Department of Veterans Affairs estimated that 1,017,208 American veterans from the war were still alive as of September 9, 2014.
+In the Veteran Population Projection Model (VetPop2014), the Department of Veterans Affairs estimated that 1,017,208 American veterans from the war were still alive as of September 9, 2014.
+More here on History.com.

 Non Sibi Sed Patriae